-BE IT FURTHER RESOLVED that the Board finds that this action is for a project that received Coastal Development Permit approval at the California Coastal Commission's September 10, 2021 meeting and is awaiting permit issuance, pending completion of numerous Special Conditions, and that the California Coastal Commission also approved a Coastal Development Permit for the ADP Airside Improvements on June 10, 2021 and is awaiting permit issuance, and that the California Coastal Commission also approved a Coastal Development Permit for the ADP Airside Improvements on June 10, 2021 and is awaiting permit approved a Coastal Development for the ADP Administration Building on August 27, 2021 and is awaiting permit issuance.
+BE IT FURTHER RESOLVED that the Board finds that this action is for a project that received Coastal Development Permit approval at the California Coastal Commission's September 10, 2021 meeting and is awaiting permit issuance, pending completion of numerous Special Conditions, and that the California Coastal Commission also approved a Coastal Development Permit for the ADP Airside Improvements on June 10, 2021 and is awaiting permit issuance, and that the California Coastal Commission also approved a Coastal Development for the ADP Administration Building on August 27, 2021 and is awaiting permit issuance.
 Coastal Development Permits will be issued prior to the commencement of any related site preparation or construction activities related to these project elements.